+Dr. Cohen joined Lakehead University in July 2015 as an Assistant Professor.
+She obtained tenure and was promoted to Associate Professor in January 2018.
 Prior to joining the Bora Laskin Faculty of Law, Dr. Cohen gained extensive legal experience at international organizations.
-She served in legal advisory roles at the United Nation's International Court of Justice and, prior to that, at the Appeals Chamber of the International Criminal Court.
+She served in legal advisory roles at the United Nation's International Court of Justice (ICJ) and at the Appeals Chamber of the International Criminal Court (ICC).
 She also worked at the Office of the Prosecutor of the International Criminal Court, dealing primarily with appellate proceedings.
 She was previously a Research Fellow at Harvard Law School and was part of a delegation to an arms control treaty negotiation at the United Nations, in Geneva.
-She is a member of the Quebec Bar, and prior to her international experience, she worked at an international firm in Montreal, and on pro bono cases.
+She is a member of the Quebec Bar, and prior to her international experience, she worked at an international firm in Montreal, as well as on pro bono cases.

 Beyond her academic work, Dr. Cohen was appointed as a member of the legal team in a case before the International Tribunal for the Law of the Sea, in Hamburg, advising the Applicant.
 She is a Director of the Children's Aid Society and a Rapporteur for the Oxford University Press International Organizations Research Project.
 At Lakehead University, she was appointed as Member (knowledgeable in law) to the Research Ethics Board, the Regional Research Fund and the Senate Academic Appeals Committee.

-She is originally from Brazil and has consulted, researched or taught in English, French, Portuguese and Spanish.
+She is originally from Brazil and consults, researches and teaches in English, French, Portuguese and Spanish.

 Her book "Developing Reparative Justice for International Crimes: from Theory to Practice" is forthcoming with Cambridge University Press (2018-2019).

-She has published over a dozen scholarly pieces in peer-reviewed journals and edited collections in Canada, the United States, Europe, South Korea and Brazil.
-She has presented her scholarly work nationally and internationally, including recently at the University of Oxford, at the Investment Migration Council in Geneva, at the University of Western Australia, and at George Mason University.
+She has published over twenty scholarly pieces in peer-reviewed journals and edited collections in Canada, the United States, Europe, South Korea and Brazil.
+She has presented her scholarly work nationally and internationally, including recently at the Four Societies of International Law Conférence in Tokyo, at the University of Oxford, at the Investment Migration Council in Geneva, at the University of Western Australia, and at George Mason University.

 1L Criminal law